Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting only states that it has assessed 100% of its employees and contractors to ensure that they are paid a living wage.
-Clear figures/ratios for the wages paid are not reported by the company.
+The company's reporting only states that in 2024, it assessed 100% of its employees and contractors to ensure they are paid a living wage.
+However, clear figures/ratios for the wages paid are not reported by the company.

 • P